CheeseDerg/cheesederg.github.io/README.md

 no
 # "Why no?
 You has headless!!1 😢😭😭" - The exact same New Roblox User that isn't probably new
 no
+# "When will REAL people ask questions?" - Myself lol
+soon